trisbee/policies/tickets/en_terms.md

 or an updated table sent by e-mail).

-**3.9.** By concluding this contract, Trisbee and the Promoter have agreed that the amount corresponding to the Buyers\' payments for tickets received by Trisbee, after deducting the Remuneration, shall be sent to the Promoter within 10 working days upon conclusion of the Event to the bank account notified thereby to Trisbee for this purpose,
+**3.9.** By concluding this contract, Trisbee and the Promoter have agreed that the amount corresponding to the Buyer's payments for tickets received by Trisbee, after deducting the Remuneration, shall be sent to the Promoter within 10 working days upon conclusion of the Event to the bank account notified thereby to Trisbee for this purpose,